Wakes Colne to Bures walk

 'Colne' is an old English word meaning 'roaring river', and thus there are Colne (or Calne) rivers in various parts of the country.

 The station at Chappel & Wakes Colne forms the East Anglian Railway Museum (tel 01206 242 524).
 It is open at weekends, Wednesdays and on Bank Holidays from 10am to 5pm, April to October, and from 10am to 4pm, November to March.
-Admission (2022): General admission: £ 7.00; Special events, such as steam galas and Thomas the Tank Engine days: £ 10.00 to £ 12.00.
+Admission (2022): General admission: £ 8.00; Special events, such as steam galas and Thomas the Tank Engine days: £ 10.00 to £ 12.00.
 Concessions and annual passes also available.
 The museum contains a cafe - Platform Two Cafe - open when the museum is open, and on Events days only its small pub - the Viaduct pub - opens.
-If you don't want to pay the admission fee you get to see a lot of museum's exhibits just coming off the train and there is a bookshop selling everything for railway enthusiasts.
+If you don't want to pay the admission fee you get to see a lot of the museum's exhibits just coming off the train and there is a bookshop selling everything for railway enthusiasts.
 SWC Walkers who had a yearning to be a train driver when a youngster can attend full day or half day courses in driving a steam train !.

 The impressive Chappel Viaduct, adjacent to the station, is the longest in East Anglia, 75 feet high and made with 7 million bricks.
 It opened in 1846.

 The small church in Chappel dates from 1352, although it may incorporate earlier Norman work.
 In the fourteenth century, the local bishop granted indulgences - remissions of punishment for sins - to all who contributed to the church's repair.
 It has a tiny wooden steeple and is constructed of stone in the Early English style, with walls of flint rubble and dressings of cement and local materials.